afaundez/jekyll-haml-markup/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Jekyll::Haml::Markup project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jekyll-haml-markup/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Jekyll::Haml::Markup project’s codebases, issue trackers, chat rooms, and mailing lists are expected to follow the [code of conduct](https://github.com/[USERNAME]/jekyll-haml-markup/blob/master/CODE_OF_CONDUCT.md).